rit-sse/WebsiteTheSSEquel/next/README.md

 STAGING_PROXY_AUTH=true
 ```

-Ingress/Proxy will forward, this must be present in requests made (if testing locally):
+Proxy will forward the following, this must be present in requests made (if testing locally):

 - `X-Auth-Request-Email` with the authenticated user email
-- `X-Auth-Request-Groups` containing `tech-committee` (or an org-scoped value like `rit-sse:tech-committee`)
+- `X-Auth-Request-Groups` containing `tech-committee`

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.